JalexChang/go-practice/concurrency-in-go/ch4-concurrency-patterns-in-go/README.md

 * Adding queuing prematurely can hide synchronization issues such as deadlocks and livelocks.
     * You may be tempted to add queuing elsewhere—e.g., after a computationally expensive stage—but avoid that temptation!
     * See _Little’s Law_.
-* Queuing can be useful in your system, but because of its complexity, it’s usually one of the last optimizations I would suggest implementing.
+* Queuing can be useful in your system, but because of its complexity, it’s usually one of the _last optimizations_.

-### Context Package
+## Context Package

 * __Context__ pkg is a useful way to communicate extra information alongside the simple notification to cancel.
     * Why the cancellation was occuring.
-    * Whether or not our function has a deadline by which it needs to complete.
+    * Whether or not our function has a deadline by which it needs to complete.* Instances of __context.Context__ may look equivalent from the outside, but internally they may change at every stack-frame.
+* Always pass instances of Context into your functions.
+* Using the __done channel__ pattern, we could accomplish this by wrapping the incoming __done__ channel in other __done__ channels and then returning if any of them fire.
+But we wouldn’t have the extra information about __deadlines__ and __errors__ a __Context__ gives us.

+### Package Methods

-* It provides serveral methods to help developers to control a goroutine's life cycle.
+* __Context__ package provides serveral methods to help developers to control a goroutine's life cycle.
     * __Done__ method which returns a channel that’s closed when our function is to be preempted.
     * __Deadline__ function to indicate if a goroutine will be canceled after a certain time.
     * __Err__ method that will return non-nil if the goroutine was canceled.